djedjethai/phpMediterpourgrandir/README.md

 # docker-htaccess-phpApache-MySql

 # Description
 A simple online course website.
 Include an Index section(presentation, author, contact/mail).
-An Authentication section, a Lesson section, a Q&A section, an Account section.
+An Authentication section, a Lesson section, a Q&A section, a User Account section.
 As well a Back-end section allow the admin to moderate any question, comment, or review.

 ## Signup
 > A mail is sent for the student to activate an account validation’s link